Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Modeling Framework

 In this section we define the stream track in on-sky coordinates, and decompose the velocity of a stream ``fluid element" into motion along the track and perpendicular to the track in the plane of the sky.
 We then write the acceleration of the fluid element in this frame, drawing a connection between projected stream-curvature and projected accelerations.

 We consider streams that have a well-defined track, e.g., those resembling a series of loops rather than shells.
-We neglect the curvature of the celestial sphere, under the assumption that the distance to the host galaxy is much greater than the physical size of the tidal debris.
 We work in a coordinate system centered on the external galaxy where $x-y$ is the plane of the sky and the $z$-axis is along the line-of-sight.
 The origin is at the center of the host galaxy.

-Position along the projected stream-track is described by the vector-valued function $\boldsymbol{x}(\gamma)\in\mathbb{R}^2$, where $\gamma$ is a dimensionless phase-parameter encoding progress along the stream.
+Position along the projected stream-track is described by the vector-valued function $\boldsymbol{x}(\gamma)\in\mathbb{R}^2$, where $\gamma$ is a dimensionless phase-parameter encoding position along the stream.
 For simplicity, we work in physical coordinates so that $\boldsymbol{x}(\gamma)$ has units of length.
 This is not strictly necessary, since our acceleration analysis is scale-free.
 Instead, $\boldsymbol{x}(\gamma)$ could also represent pixel-based coordinates, or on-sky position angles (e.g., $\phi_1,\phi_2$).

 To characterize the morphology of a stream, we describe the stream track with a series of tangent vectors and orthogonal curvature vectors.
 The unit tangent vector is defined as

 and the unit-curvature vector is